 Follow the latest developments as riots spread to new areas of London and beyond in Britain’s worst violence in decades.

-William Bratton, credited with curbing street crime as police chief in New York, Los Angeles and Boston, said on Saturday he would help David Cameron’s government develop strategies on dealing with widespread rioting and gang culture.
+William Bratton, credited with curbing street crime as police chief in New York, Los Angeles and Boston, said he would develop strategies on dealing with widespread rioting and gang culture.

 |LIVE BLOG: UK RIOTS|

 Cameron has faced criticism over his leadership during rioting, which began in London and spread to other English cities and towns.

 The fatal shooting by police of a 29-year-old black man, Mark Duggan, in Tottenham, north London, triggered the riots, which have shocked the British people and sullied the country’s image a year before it hosts the Olympic Games.

 A Downing Street spokesman said Cameron had spoken to Bratton on Friday, and that the former police chief – who now heads a private security firm, Kroll – would join a series of meetings in the autumn, working unpaid and in a personal capacity.

 Bratton has worked with the British police at other times over the past 20 years.

 “The government is very interested in trying to quickly come up with strategies and plans to deal with the issues and concerns identified during these riots,” said Bratton.